MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 ### Connect to the ACR instance

-You'll need to sign in to the ACR instance before you can push an image to it.
+You need to sign in to the ACR instance before you can push an image to it.
 If you choose to run commands locally, ensure the docker daemon is running, and run the following commands to verify the connection:

 ### [Bash](#tab/in-bash)